 Does GlobalData offer a free trial?

-No. GlobalData does not offer a free trial or a freemium platform tier.
-Free resources are limited to sector-specific newsletters, publicly available articles, and analyst webinars, none of which provide access to the core platform, databases, or AI tools.
-ZoomInfo, by contrast, offers both a permanent free tier (ZoomInfo Lite) and a 7-day free trial with no credit card required.
+No. GlobalData does not offer a free trial or freemium platform tier.
+The only free content available is public newsletters, analyst webinars, and press releases.
+None of these provide access to the core platform or proprietary databases.
+By contrast, ZoomInfo offers a permanent free tier (ZoomInfo Lite) with access to 100M+ profiles and 10 monthly export credits, plus a 7-day free trial with no credit card required.